-Before accepting a review invitation, please ensure that you can complete the review within the requested timeframe.
+Before accepting a review invitation, please ensure that you can complete the evaluation within the requested timeframe.
 Timely reviews are essential for the smooth functioning of the editorial workflow and for respecting the time and effort authors invest in their submissions.
-We appreciate your punctuality, and to formally recognize your contribution, Lectio Socialis issues digitally signed certificates of appreciation to all reviewers who complete a review.
+Additionally, Lectio Socialis conducts the peer review process exclusively in English; therefore, reviewers are expected to prepare all reports, annotations, and communications with the editorial office in clear and academically appropriate English.
+We appreciate your punctuality and dedication, and to formally recognize your contribution, Lectio Socialis issues digitally signed certificates of appreciation to all reviewers who complete a review.

 We maintain an internal messaging system that enables direct and confidential communication between reviewers and editors.
 You are encouraged to use this platform at any point in the review process to request clarification, raise concerns, or provide feedback.
 Likewise, editors may contact you if additional input is needed.
 This ongoing dialogue supports a more responsive and transparent peer review environment.